top of page

 WORKSHOP FAQs

-For most photo tours, I recommend a DSLR, bridge or mirrorless camera or similar.
+For most wildlife photography trips, I recommend a DSLR, bridge or mirrorless camera or similar.
 A zoom lens in the 100-400mm range will offer adequate range for most encounters, although a teleconverter can give extra reach for photographing shyer animals.

 On many tours, a wide-angle lens of 24-105mm or a GoPro is recommended for landscapes, sunrises/sets, and creative images of approachable wildlife.